Right to Education

 Child Protection Policy

-St. Stephen’s School fully recognized the contribution it can make to protect children and support pupils in school The aim of the policy is to safeguard and promote our pupils’ welfare, safety and health by fostering and honest open, caring and supportive climate.
+St. Stephen’s School fully recognizes the contribution it can make to protect children and support pupils in school.
+The aim of the policy is to safeguard and promote our pupils’ welfare, safety and health by fostering an honest, open, caring and supportive climate.
 The pupils’ welfare is of paramount importance.

 There are four main elements to our Child Protection Policy